aantron/ocaml.org/data/planet/ocsigen/ocsigen-the-basics.md

 ---

 <p>Following last week release,
-I&rsquo;m starting today a series of tutorials about the Ocsigen framework.
-For the impatient, most of these tutorials are already available on <a href="http://ocsigen.org/tuto">Ocsigen</a>&rsquo;s Web site.</p>
+I’m starting today a series of tutorials about the Ocsigen framework.
+For the impatient, most of these tutorials are already available on <a href="http://ocsigen.org/tuto">Ocsigen</a>’s Web site.</p>

 <p>In this first tutorial, we show how to use the Ocsigen framework (mainly Eliom) to write a lightweight Web site by generating pages using OCaml functions.
-Even though Eliom makes it possible to write complete client-server Web and mobile apps, you can still use Eliom even if you don&rsquo;t need all these features (for example if you don&rsquo;t want HTML type checking or client side features).
+Even though Eliom makes it possible to write complete client-server Web and mobile apps, you can still use Eliom even if you don’t need all these features (for example if you don’t want HTML type checking or client side features).
 Besides, this will allow you to extend your Web site in a full Web application if you need, later on.
 This tutorial is also a good overview of the basics of Eliom.</p>

 <h2>A service generating a page</h2>